Diet

 Alternatives to Cabbage

-While cabbage is a nutritious vegetable that provides many essential nutrients, there are plenty of other leafy vegetables that can provide these same benefits (and leafy greens are the natural diet of guinea pigs).
+Just like humans, guinea pigs need to eat a varied and healthy diet to stay fit.
+While cabbage is a nutritious vegetable that provides many essential nutrients, there are plenty of other leafy vegetables that offer these same benefits.

 Kale